pdincubus/MODX-Revolution-Responsive-Manager-Theme/README.md

 * Changed the entire repo to allow me to utilise Grunt and helps me keep track now it's sort of versioned sensibly.
 Will allow me/others to easily compare new versions with new on the demo pages
 * Probably other stuff that I can't think of right now!

-<del>##TODO / Stuff I know isn't working quite right

-* <del>Fix dropdownatron to calculate width properly on screen resize/refresh</del>
-* <del>Fix top and bottom menus for mobile devices that can't use the hover menus properly</del>
-* IE testing
-* Windows Firefox/Chrome testing
-* Opera testing
-* iPhone/iPad/Android testing
-* Everything else I've not yet written down.
-* The modal seems to cause a weird scroll bug sometimes in Chrome on Mac.
-* Looks like CKEditor is having some overlappy issues in places, you can't click the top row of buttons.
-No idea why and I don't even care because this is just a placeholder RTE and isn't meant to do anything other than appear and look like an RTE.
-* The window resize function isn't perfect yet, and scaling from desktop to mobile then back to desktop again can cause you to need to refresh to make menus work.
-No biggy.
-* There's no way at the moment to access the context menu on touch devices, I'm sure a bit of jQuery can sort that though.
-Maybe.</del>

 ##What is in this thing?

 * Adaptive/responsive layout, should work from large desktop all the way down to 320px for iPhones